-A copy of pertinent sections of enacted legislation is enclosed for your information (Appendix III).
+A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
+Copies of the public notice of this proposed amendment, which was given in the New York State Register on September 15, 2021 is also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).